rschell/gpsctl/README.md

  Without the gpsctl.conf file the program's behaviour will be the same as with version 0.6.

+ Note: Either BeiDou or Glonass can be configured, but not both at the same time.

  An example which configures for Galileo satellites:

     #